Andreachurchwell/w12d2-advanced-api-patterns/REFLECTION.md

 # W12D2 Advanced API Patterns — Reflection & Current State

 ## What this project is
-This project is a production-style FastAPI backend for a “Watchlist” app (movies/shows I want to track).
+This project is a production-style FastAPI backend for a “Watchlist” app (movies/shows I want to watch later).
-The goal is to practice enterprise API patterns: routing/versioning, auth + JWT, middleware, standardized errors, database persistence, protected CRUD, and later rate limiting + caching + async patterns.
+The goal is to practice enterprise API patterns: auth, JWT, middleware, versioning, error handling, DB persistence, etc.

 The domain is intentionally simple so I can focus on architecture and correctness instead of business complexity.